icicimov/blog/_posts/2015-04-09-Horde-Groupware-Webserver.md

 ### ActiveSync

-The following settings need to be added to the `/var/www/webmail/config/conf.php` confgiuration file for Microsoft-Server-ActiveSync support:
+The following settings need to be present in the `/var/www/webmail/config/conf.php` confgiuration file for Microsoft-Server-ActiveSync support:

 ```
 $conf['activesync']['emailsync'] = true;